platformland/electric-book/book/text/data.md

 Not everyone who wants to make use of open-data from a register will wish to do so via an API.
 For example, a statistician or journalist may want to use it in a spreadsheet package.

 Provide the ability to download open-data in bulk, in addition to via APIs.
-Work to understand the needs of non-developers (for example statisticians, academics and data scientists).
+Work to understand the needs of non-developers.

 > ### Example: Digital driving licences in Argentina
 >